OSDC-Code-Maven/osdc-2023-03-azrieli/README.md

     * Will be in some public GitHub or GitLab repositories.
     * At the end of each assignment you'll write a report - a blog post / journal entry.
     * You will add the link of your blog post to your personal JSON file and send a Pull-Request with the change.
 (We'll learn these soon)
     * Video timstamping: Every week two people have to "timestamp" the videos.
-You can say if you'd like to do one of them, and if noone wants to do a parricular one I'll pick from the names so everyone will do approcimately the same number of videos.
+You can pick a video you'd like to do.
+If noone volunteers to do one of the videos I'll pick from the names so by the end of the semester everyone will do approximately the same number of videos.
-    * First few assignments will be to my projects and your own projects.
+    * First few assignments will be to my projects.
 This allows for quick feedback and integration.
     * Then to each others projects.
+This still allows for quick feedback.
     * Then we'll find you open source projects maintained by other people.
+For these I might be able to give feedback, but I cannot integrate them.
 * Grades:
     * Grades are based on the work done during the course.
     * There is no end-project or exam at the end.